AEC94/InterviewChallenge/README.md

 - Action: Represents various user actions a user can make.
 This would be a fact table.
 - Action type: Represents the type of actions (skipping orders, pausing account) available.
 This would be a dimension table.

-In this model, an user can have one subscription, perform multiple actions, generate multiple orders and have multiple invoices associated to him.
-A subscription is associated to one user, multiple orders can be put through it, and multiple actions can be done to it.
-An invoice can be associated to multiple orders, but one user.
+In this model, a user can have one subscription, perform multiple actions, generate multiple orders, and have multiple invoices associated with him.
+A subscription is associated with one user, multiple orders can be put through it, and multiple actions can be done to it.
+An invoice can be associated with multiple orders, but one user.
 An order is placed by one user, is associated with one subscription and it's documented in one invoice.
-Also, an action is related to one user, associated to one subscription and it has one action type.
+Also, an action is related to one user, associated with one subscription and it has one action type.
 Finally, an action type is related to multiple actions.
 This would be the main idea:

 ![DER diagram](image-2.png)

-I think this model allow us to have flexibility and adaptability, as more information about orders can be added adding lookup attributes to the existing fact table and new dimension tables.
-In regards to the dimensional tables, action types would be SCD of Type 1, as I think a history of changes is not needed, but for users and subscriptions I'm going to go with Type 2, as it would be useful to track changes and allow a historic analysis.
+I think this model allows us to have flexibility and adaptability, as more information about orders can be added adding lookup attributes to the existing fact table and new dimension tables.
+In regards to the dimensional tables, action types would be SCD of Type 1, as I think a history of changes is not needed, but for users and subscriptions, I'm going to go with Type 2, as it would be useful to track changes and allow a historic analysis.

 ## 3. Using SQL, design and create new table/s (dimensions and facts) that analysts could use to easily analyze: - each week, - what percentage of our users: placed an order, skipped, paused or cancelled (churned)